Kray-G/kinx/src/extlib/libcurl/README.md

-# How to build OpenSSL
+# How to build libCurl

 ## libCurl